Skip to main content

 “I’ve always been interested in her,” said Paige Beckwith, a Purdue University Fort Wayne senior majoring in history.
 “I like her story and how she was able to overcome barriers life threw her way.
 She was able to go on and be successful during a time when most women journalists were just stuck writing for their paper’s women’s page.”

 With dreams of pursuing a master’s degree in library science, Beckwith made Bly’s life the focus of her presentation for last spring’s Student Research and Creative Endeavor Symposium.
 Preparation for this spring’s 28th symposium at PFW starts Nov.
-20 and 21 with information sessions from noon to 1 p.m. in the Honors Program lounge on Helmke Library’s second floor.
+20 and 21 with information sessions from 11 a.m. to noon in the Honors Program lounge on Helmke Library’s second floor.
 The symposium will be held March 21, and registration is open until Feb.
 3

 Beckwith focused on how Bly was decades ahead of her time in pushing for respect and opportunities for females, such as the ability to work outside the home and support their families.
 In response to a column in the Pittsburgh Dispatch—a leading newspaper operated from 1846 to 1923—that said girls were principally good for birthing babies and keeping house, Bly started her journalistic career in 1885.
 Writing as “Lonely Orphan Girl,” Bly’s feedback impressed the editor who asked her to join the staff.